erspearson/xap-net-address/README.md

 Written in TypeScript.

-Uses the [silverwind/default-gateway](https://github.com/silverwind/default-gateway) excellent cross-platform library to do the heavy lifting.
+Uses the [silverwind/default-gateway](https://github.com/silverwind/default-gateway) excellent, cross-platform library to do the heavy lifting.

 ## Usage